FAQ: Streaming Interlibrary Loan Video Resources (SILLVR)

 6. What are the borrowing policies on SILLVR items?

-All Colorado and Wyoming card holders may request Films on Demand SILLVR items.
-Only academic library patrons can request Swank items.
-This is due to license restrictiions.
+All Colorado and Wyoming card holders may request Alexander Street SILLVR items.
+Only academic library patrons can request Swank items due to license restrictions.

 7. What are the checkout parameters on SILLVR items?